Glossary

 Bayes Factor

 A statistical measure comparing the evidence for two competing hypotheses.
-A Bayes factor of 0.0041 indicates that the first hypothesis is 250 times less likely than the second, given the data (1/0.0041 ≈ 250).
+A Bayes factor of 0.0041 for cosmological isotropy means the isotropic hypothesis is approximately 250 times less likely than an anisotropic model, given the data.

 Big Bang Nucleosynthesis

-The production of light atomic nuclei (hydrogen, helium, lithium) during the first few minutes after the Big Bang.
-The ratios of these elements depend sensitively on the strength of the strong nuclear force.
+The production of light atomic nuclei (primarily hydrogen, helium, and lithium) during the first few minutes after the Big Bang.
+The precise ratios of these elements depend critically on the strength of the strong nuclear force; small deviations would produce a universe composed almost entirely of one element.

 Black Hole Information Paradox